interactive-fiction-class/interactive-fiction-class.github.io/homeworks/interactive-fiction/interactive-fiction.md

 ### Using our Starter code

-We have provided [starter code for your GPT Parser]({{page.materials[0].url}}).
+We have provided [a Python Notebook and data for HW3]({{page.materials[0].url}}).
 I recommend using Visual Studio Code for this homework.
 You'll be making changes to the `HW3.ipynb` file.
 You should read through the whole Python Notebook carefully, and add your code to all places marked TODO.

 #### Environment Setup